-When lacing is not used, i.e., to store a single frame, lacing bits 5 and 6 of the Block or SimpleBlock MUST be set to 0.
+When lacing is not used, i.e., to store a single frame, the lacing bits (bits 6 and 7) of the Block or SimpleBlock MUST be set to zero.

 For example, a user wants to store three frames of the same track.
 The first frame is 800 octets long, the second is 500 octets long, and the third is 1000 octets long.
 Because these frames are small, they can be stored in a lace to save space.